Naseem Hameed: Biopic

-A telefilm “Bhaag Amina Bhaag” based upon a real and untold life story of Naseem Hameed on-aired on Geo TV.
+A telefilm Bhaag Amina Bhaag based upon a real and untold life story of Naseem Hameed aired on Geo TV.
 The telefilm was a commendable effort to give tribute to great female Pakistani athlete.
 The drama was directed by Yasir Nawaz and produced by Sameena Humayun Saeed.
 The lead role of Naseem Hameed was played by Aamina Sheikh.
-The film draws out attention to an aspiration message of a girl who wants to live her dreams and aspirations despite the difficult situation she has to go through to get them, a story which is deeply rooted in our society.
+The film draws out attention to a girl who wants to live her dreams and aspirations despite the difficult situation she has to go through to get them, a story which is deeply rooted in our society.